raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 from client to server,
 with zero MESSAGE ID indicating that this request MUST NOT generate response message.
 * C-A - Additional TLV, optionally added to request message from client to server.
-* C-R - Response TLV, included in response message sent to back the client (in response to a client "C-P" request with nonzero MESSAGE ID indicating that a response is required) where the DSO-TYPE of the Response TLV matches the DSO-TYPE of the Primary TLV in the request.
+* CRP - Response Primary TLV, included in response message sent to back the client (in response to a client "C-P" request with nonzero MESSAGE ID indicating that a response is required) where the DSO-TYPE of the Response TLV matches the DSO-TYPE of the Primary TLV in the request.
-* C-E - Extra TLV, included in response message sent to back the client (in response to a client "C-P" request with nonzero MESSAGE ID indicating that a response is required) where the DSO-TYPE of the Response TLV does not match the DSO-TYPE of the Primary TLV in the request.
+* CRA - Response Additional TLV, included in response message sent to back the client (in response to a client "C-P" request with nonzero MESSAGE ID indicating that a response is required) where the DSO-TYPE of the Response TLV does not match the DSO-TYPE of the Primary TLV in the request.